AndrewGreeneCyber/ChenMed-Scorecard/README.md

 - [ ] N/A

 **Drivers:**
-- [ ] Places caller on hold without permission
+- [ ] Places caller on hold without asking for permission
 - [ ] Fails to thank patient upon return

 **Scoring Definition:**